 Any patent or trademark owned by us may be challenged and invalidated or circumvented.
 Patents may not issue from any of our pending or future patent applications.
 Any claims and issued patents or pending patent applications may not be broad or strong enough and may not be issued in all countries where our products can be sold or our technologies can be licensed to provide meaningful protection against any commercial damage to us.
 Further, others may develop technologies that are similar or superior to our technologies, duplicate our technologies or design around the patents owned by us.
 Effective intellectual property protection may be unavailable or limited in certain foreign countries.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy or otherwise use aspects of our processes and devices that we regard as proprietary.
-Policing unauthorized use of our technologies.
-In the event that our intellectual property protection in insufficient to protect our intellectual property rights, we could face increased competition in the market for our products and technologies, which could have a material adverse effect on our business, financial condition and results of operations.
+Policing unauthorized use of our proprietary information and technology is difficult and our efforts to do so may not prevent misappropriation of our technologies.
+In the event that our intellectual property protection is insufficient to protect our intellectual property rights, we could face increased competition in the market for our products and technologies, which could have a material adverse effect on our business, financial condition and results of operations.